jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Techvolution was written to individuals because individuals are evolution's unit of selection.
 Tall, short, Nigerian, Japanese, rich, poor, smart or not, it doesn't matter what group you were in the past.
 Whoever adopts mixed-ideological politics and becomes a bumblebee searching the ecosystem for solutions to their pains selects themselves into the future.

 Once you upgrade your politics with Techvolultion and its mixed-ideological politics you'll escape the attic and cross the bridge to the Internet Age.
 Once there, you'll notice how large the Internet Age ecosystem already is.
-There are many flowers waiting for you to visit.
-Many inventors have used up their soul in garages, basements, and weekend all nighters creating millions of incredibly cool Internet Age technology.
+There are many flowers waiting for you to visit because scores of inventors have used up their soul in garages, basements, and weekend all nighters creating millions of incredibly cool Internet Age technology.

 Bumblebee economics is ready, it just needs you to pollinate it.

 The Internet Age has billions of products.
 No single ideology can filter them for you.
-You are unique.
+They way you learn, your passions, dislikes, friends, and opportunities are unique.
 You need to mix-and-match tools and techniques to find which solves your frontline pains.
-Keep reading and you will learn how open-source software, interoperable technology standards, and verifiable technology certifications put wealth generating power in your, and everyone elses, hands.
+Keep reading and you will learn how open-source software and interoperable technology standards put wealth generating power in your, and everyone elses, hands.
 Tools like React, Git, Ruby on Rails, USB, Linux, Shopify, YouTube and so much more are waiting for you to discover your niche.

 Evolution is inevitable.
 Techvolution, mixed-ideological politics, and bumblebee economics are the future; Jeff Goldblum says so.
 Why would anyone not follow him?